 [Transcript of audio]

-Sit with your back straight, head slightly down, hands in your lap or wherever you prefer.
-Take three deep breathes, while breathing in peace and breathing out peace.
-With each breathe you feel more relaxed and at peace (1 min ).
+Sit with your back straight, hands in your lap or wherever you prefer.
+Take 3 deep breaths, breathing in and out the white light.

-Bring your attention to the inner and say 3 times I go within.
-Focus your attention on your heart centre (middle of the chest).
-See a soft pink flame gently radiating there(2mins).
-See a beam of golden light radiating from your heart, going through the top of your head and extending to your higher self.
+Mentally affirm 3 times I go within.
+Focus your attention on your heart centre (middle of the chest), Visualise a beam of golden light radiating from your heart going through the top of your head extending to your higher self.
 You may visualise your higher self as a being of light radiating above your head.

-Continue to breath n a relaxed and calm way as we now as we enter soul meditation.
-Mentally affirm the light of my soul permeates my thoughts, feelings, and actions, I am my soul.
+Continue to breath n a relaxed and calm way as we now as we enter the soul meditation.
+Mentally affirm, ‘The light of my soul permeates my thoughts, feelings, and actions, I am my soul.’
 Continue to sit in the light of the soul for the next 10 minutes.
-If your thoughts drift off, gently bring your attention back to the inner, and say ‘I connect to the light of my soul".
+If your thoughts drift off, gently bring your attention back to the inner, and say ‘I am my soul’.

 We have come to the end of the soul meditation.
-Slowly come back to daily consciousness, and give thanks in your own way.
-Take the energy of your soul out into your daily life and allow it to illuminate your path with truth, compassion, and purpose.
-Over time you can gradually increase your sit time with the soul up to 30 minutes.
+Slowly come back to daily consciousness, and give thanks to your soul.
+Take the energy of your soul light out into your daily life and allow it to illuminate your path with truth, compassion, and purpose.

 Mindfulness is about placing attention to the now, without attachment or becoming absorbed in thoughts or what we are experiencing, thus we become the observer without judgment.